w3f/Grants-Program/applications/wika-network.md

 * **Costs:** 5,000 USD

 Global success criteria:
-* Easy to add the Wika Widget in a website using plain HTML and JS by following a Dev guide.
+* Easy to add the Wika Widget in a website using plain HTML/JS or ReactJS by following a Dev guide.
-* Easy to add the Wika Widget to a WordPress website using a plugin and following a user guide.
+* Easy to add the Wika Widget to a WordPress website using a ready-to-go plugin.

 | Number | Deliverable | Specification |